silverqx/TinyORM/docs/tinyorm-relationships.md

 Remember, TinyORM will automatically determine the proper foreign key column for the `Comment` model.
 By convention, TinyORM will take the "snake case" name of the parent model and suffix it with `_id`.
 So, in this example, TinyORM will assume the foreign key column on the `Comment` model is `post_id`.

-Once the relationship method has been defined, we can access the `QVector<Related *>` of related comments by BaseModel's `getRelationValue` method:
+Once the relationship method has been defined, we can access the `QVector<Related *>` of related comments by BaseModel's `getRelationValue<Related, Container = QVector>` method:

     #include "models/post.hpp";